Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A “hot” range means it is ok to shoot.

-For ranges that have “cold” or “ceasefire” range time, the RO will let you know how much time is left during the “hot” phase.
+For ranges that have “cold” or “ceasefire” range time, the Range Safety Officer (a.k.a RO or RSO) will let you know how much time is left during the “hot” phase.
+Some ranges will have red lights that turn on to indicate the range is cold.

-On ranges that have one, that man or woman is your king/emperor/god.
+On ranges that have that have RSOs, that person is your king/queen/emperor/god.

 Crimson Trace RAD Pro Gunsite Class

-Their job, their sole purpose for existing is to make sure that you and everyone else in the room are as safe as humanly possible.
+Their job, their sole purpose for existing, is to make sure that you and everyone else in the room are as safe as humanly possible.
 It is a difficult job and one they don’t take lightly.
-If they make a mistake, if they miss one detail, there’s a good chance that someone will get hurt or worse.
+If they make a mistake, if they miss one detail, there’s a chance that someone can get hurt or worse.

 Keep that in mind when they’re telling you to do something.
-That range is their world and they’re graciously allowing you to shoot in it.
+That range is their world, and they graciously allow you to shoot in it.

 During the transition time when you can go mess with your target set up at outdoor ranges, you will need to unload and lock your actions open.

 This means locking your pistol slides or bolt back.
-Then step back and have the RO double-check.
+Then, step back and have the RSO double-check.
 He will then allow everyone to go downrange to put up or fix targets.

 Checking if Gun is Safe at Range